abhinadduri/abhinav.adduri/README.md

 Hello!
 I am a 5th year Ph.D.
 Candidate in Computer Science at CMU advised by [Dr. Hosein Mohimani](http://mohimanilab.cbd.cmu.edu/).
 My research is in applied deep learning and building and using foundation models to accelerate natural product discovery and drug discovery.

 Organisms in nature such as bacteria or fungi can produce drugs that can benefit humanity, but as of now, finding these drugs is laborious and mostly trial and error.
-My work uses LLMs and bioinformatics algorithms to reliably predict the drug-like compounds these microbes can create, and characterize whether they will be useful to humans as antimicrobials or as cancer therapeutics.
+My recent work uses protein language models and bioinformatics algorithms to reliably predict the drug-like compounds these microbes can create, and characterize whether they will be useful to humans as antimicrobials or cancer therapeutics.
+To address the need for high-throughput performance, we make heavy use of [Rust](https://www.rust-lang.org) for our bioinformatics tooling, which in tandem with efficient algorithm design has led to order-of-magnitude improvements in runtimes.

-We are working to publish our most recent discovery: an antifungal that we've validated in mouse models that kills a drug-resistant fungal strain that the CDC considers an urgent threat.
-To address the need for high-throughput performance, we make heavy use of [Rust](https://www.rust-lang.org), which in tandem with efficient algorithm design has led to order-of-magnitude improvements in runtimes.
+We are working to publish our most recent discovery: an antifungal that we've validated in mouse models that kills *Candida Auris*, a drug-resistant fungal strain.
+We are especially excited about this compound as the CDC recently deemed *C. Auris* an urgent threat.

-I am also interested in using self-supervised techniques on multi-modal biological data to tackle problems downstream of drug discovery, such as drug-target interaction prediction and mass spectrum-molecule matching.
+I am also interested in using machine learning to tackle problems downstream of drug discovery, such as drug-target interaction prediction and mass spectrum-molecule matching.

 Before starting my Ph.D., I majored in Computer Science at UC Berkeley.
 In my free time, I like to go outdoor rock climbing or play board games.